non-det-alle/loragw/README.md

 Useful functions and info on the GPIO pins can be sourced therein.

 Clone both the repositories indicated on the top of the page into `/home/pi` or your custom home directory.
-Build the executable by running `./packet_forwarder/compile.sh`.
+Build the executable by running `./compile.sh` inside the `packet_forwarder/` directory.

 Setup .conf files in `~/packet_forwarder/lora_pkt_fwd` according to the readme.
 Notes: